-Just over a year ago, Boone County leaders received word that Microsoft would not be continuing support for its widely-used cloud computing product in June of 2022.
+Just over a year ago, Boone County leaders received word that their cloud computing product would be discontinued in June of 2022.
 This meant that Boone County officials needed government accounting software, and they needed it implemented quickly.
 Enter: OpenGov Financials, which is built to automate the mission-critical fund accounting processes of public administration and can be implemented in less than 6 months.

 Jeffery Earlywine, County Administrator: “I’ll turn the clock back a little bit to June of 2021.
 My IT director walked in my office with some alarming news that there had just been an announcement by the Microsoft Corporation that they were going to discontinue support in June of 2022.
 So, at that moment, I wouldn’t say we panicked, but we moved this project up to the top of the list.